-Some drivers can be unpredictable and aggressive, so keep your calm and make sure to keep a safe distance.
+Some drivers can be unpredictable and aggressive, so keep calm and keep a safe distance.

-Visitors can drive for one week (7 days from arrival) on approved licences from some countries.
-Visit the Traffic Department at Madinat Khalifa to check the validity of your home country licence.
+Visitors may be allowed to drive for 15 days on approved licences from some countries.
+You should visit the Traffic Department at Madinat Khalifa within 15 days from entry to Qatar and validate your license.

-Citizens of GCC countries can drive in Qatar with their GCC driving license for unlimited period.
-However expatriates who hold GCC licenses can drive for only 7 days.
+Citizens of GCC countries can drive in Qatar with their GCC driving license for an unlimited period.
+However, expatriates who hold GCC licenses (GCC residents) can drive for only three months.

 Proof of the date of entry to Qatar must be provided on demand.
-So make sure to carry your passport or entry visa at all times while driving in Qatar.
+So you need to carry your passport or entry visa while driving in Qatar.

-If you wish to drive for longer than a week you can apply in person for a Temporary License which is valid for 3 months.
+If you wish to drive for longer than two weeks, you can apply in person for a Temporary License which is valid for three months.
 It is possible to extend the license when it expires.